piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Added comments in Japanese shipping modules class for Yamato, Sagawa and Yupack.
 There are in a structured way more like example to make customization easier.

 V1.2.4 - 25 May 2023
-All Japanese modules for shipping , payment and order total will install in admin current language, Japanese or English.
+All Japanese modules for shipping, payment and order total will install in admin current language, Japanese or English.
 With this automatized, file edit to choose language should not be necessary anymore.
 Pull down menus for Japanese zone will show prefectures (states) when in Japanese in standard administrative order, which is North to South (Hokkaido to Okinawa).

+V1.2.5 - 10 June 2023
+Changed code that display country zones pull down menu to work with older MySQL 5.7 databases and not only 8.0.
+SQL files cleaning and update.
+Install and uninstall files have been improved to do as much default setting as necessary for Japanese and then removing everything nicely when uninstalling.
+Renamed admin-EN folder to admin.
+Updated to last Zen Cart version from GitHub files.
+Increased width of delivery time field for shipping modules that use it, to accommodate more templates.